 This recreation yacht model of Endeavour sailing boat is a classic addition for all nautical fans and lovers of the sport.
 This is recreated to help give you as close to the real thing as you can, with this scale model sailing boat giving you a fine item to store, hang or display in any way you choose.

-Key features of the 60cm Endeavour model yachts:
+Key features of the 60cm Endeavour Model Sailing Ship:

 The Endeavour yacht model is also available in larger size of 80cm length